-(2) The property consists of a 25,985 s.f., multi-tenanted office building located in the BL2 zone of the Beltline area in southwest Calgary.
-The building was built in 1978.
+(2) The property consists of the First West Professional Building, which is a 27,142 s.f., single tenanted office building located in the BL2 zone of the Beltline area in southwest Calgary.
+The four storey building was built in 1979.
 For purposes of assessment, the City classifies the subject as a class "B" office building.